UBC-MDS/olympics_data_analysis/docs/reflection-milestone4.md

 ### Has it been easy to use your app?

-The dashboard is fairly easy to use where the user will get all the help they need with the `About` section and `I need help` drop down button.
+We aimed to make this app as easy to use for our target audience (general public) as possible.
+Our attempts to do this included implementing 'guidance' features into the app, such as an 'I need help' collapsable button, and a tooltip on the word 'Density', which explains what this term means.

 ### What we have implemented in your dashboard so far:

 #### For both R and Python Dashboards:

-The dashboard is for both R and Python Dashboard are similar.
+The dashboard is for both R and Python Dashboard are similar, although the Python app is more developed and is visually more appealing.

 We have implemented three plots, which are:

 1.  `Number of medals won by each country` world map
 2.  `Number of Gold, Silver and Bronze medals across Gender` bar plot
 3.  `Number of medals across Age` histogram
+4. Data table showing aggregated features by team (Only DashPy app)

 #### Changes made in the Python Dashboard: